 A prolific recording artist, O’Riley has recorded the music of Beethoven, Stravinsky, Scriabin, Liszt, Ravel, Gershwin, Debussy, and John Adams for Sony Classical, Oxingale Records, RCA Red Seal, Decca, and Harmonia Mundi.

 TPT Street Space

-Concert length is estimated to be 2 hours with one intermission.
+Come 30 minutes early to enjoy a fun trivia game.
+Concert length is estimated to be 1.5 hours with no intermission.

 Christopher O'Riley is arguably the coolest guy in the business...with unassailable credentials in the classical music world.The Oregonian, Portland

 O'Riley played so delicately that he seemingly left no fingerprints on the keys, yet his melodies sung out with sweet clarity.The Washington Post